American Road Racing Series Rules

 - Brake fluid coolers are open.

-We recommend talking to the competitor about it first before telling everyone else that they are cheating.
+We recommend talking to the competitor about it first before telling everyone else that they are not compliant with the rules.
 After that please bring your concerns to the local series director.

 - Random tech inspections can and will occur on any/all cars at any event.